 Only a couple more days until The Big Day.
 So much planning goes into the Thanksgiving meal and yet afterwards there’s SO many leftovers!
 My vote is to transform all that turkey into soup.
 Because soup is where I love using leftovers most.
 Last year I made a creamy turkey wild rice soup and this year, a simple classic turkey noodle.
 However this isn’t just any turkey noodle.
 Remember Monday’s post?
 You know I used that homemade stock for this soup.

 Which only elevated it a few notches and gave it that cozy homemade vibe.
 No big deal. 😉

-Then add in the chopped fresh herbs, stir and continue to cook for 1 minute.
+Then add in 1 tablespoon chopped fresh sage and 2 teaspoons chopped fresh thyme leaves.
+Stir and continue to cook for 1 minute.

 Next pour in the 12 cups of turkey stock and add in the leftover turkey.
 Then cover and heat over low until piping hot.

 NOTE: if using a salted store-bought turkey stock or broth, you may need to adjust the salt called for in this recipe.

 When it comes to chicken or turkey noodle soup, I’m a kluski noodle kind of girl.
 However, I knew I had these Italian egg noodles in my cupboard and use them instead, breaking them into shorter pieces so they would fit on a spoon.

 Next, bring a larger pot of salted water to a boil and cook the egg noodles according to package directions.